Annapolis Maryland, USA Travel Guide

 Present specific documents upon arrival.

 Passport valid 6 months beyond stay.
 Proof of onward/return travel.
-Evidence of sufficient funds (bank statements, credit card limits).
+Proof of enough money (bank statements, credit card limits).

 Affixed visa (if required) or ESTA approval printout.
 ESTA and visa application fees apply.
-Upon arrival, U.S. Customs and Border Protection (CBP) officers verify identity and purpose.
+Upon arrival, U.S. Immigration and Customs (CBP) officers verify identity and purpose.
 Biometric data is collected.

 Valid photo ID for United States Naval Academy access (age 16+).
 This aligns with standard security for military installations.